c4tom/DreamDevBox/docs/examples/setup-reverse-proxy-nodejs.rst

    :emphasize-lines: 15

-So in order to proceed copy this file inside the ``autostart/`` directory of the Devilbox git directory to a new file ending by ``.sh``
+So in order to proceed copy this file inside the ``autostart/`` directory of the DreamDevBox git directory to a new file ending by ``.sh``

 .. code-block:: bash